 A detailed summary of the Corporation's allowance for loan loss policy and methodology can be found in Note 1.
-See Note 1 for accounting pronouncement adoption in 2023 outlining the changes in management's methodology for evaluating the allowance for credit losses from prior periods.

 Since 2010, all commercial loan relationships are risk rated upon inception.
 Credit quality of loans is monitored on an ongoing basis by reviewing the risk rating of all loan relationships exceeding \$500,000 on an annual basis and all loan relationships exceeding \$100,000, but less than \$500,000, on a semi-annual basis.